 DETROIT – Welcome to Friday night, Motown.

-Monday afternoon will be mostly cloudy and chilly.
-Daytime temperatures will be in the middle and upper 20s.
+Tuesday will be sunnier but remain much colder than average.
+Daytime temperatures will be in the middle and upper 30s.

 Computer models vary when it comes to weather on Wednesday and Thanksgiving.

 For now, Travel Day Wednesday will be partly to mostly cloudy with a chance of scattered rain showers.
 Highs return to the low 40s.

 It will be chilly for the start of Thanksgiving, Thursday, and America’s Thanksgiving Day Parade.
 Temperatures start in the low 30s under mostly cloudy skies.
 Showers are possible and not guaranteed later in the day.
 Highs will be in the mid 40s, and rain showers are possible if precipitation develops.

 Remember to download the FREE Local4Casters weather app -- it’s easily one of the best in the nation.
 Just search your app store under WDIV and it’s right there available for both iPhones and Androids!
 Or click the appropriate link below: